The TUE forms can be downloaded here:

 - Only players who use medication listed on the prohibited list need to apply for a TUE.
 Please check first before applying.
 The current Prohibited List can be found here.

-- Any players requiring exemption certificates should ensure that the Therapeutic Use Exemptions (TUE) Application Form is fully completed.
+- Any players requiring exemption certificates should ensure that the Therapeutic Use Exemptions (TUE) Application Form is fully completed in English.

-- Your physician MUST complete the diagnosis section (sections 4 & 5) fully and accurately with the following documentation:
+- Your physician MUST complete the diagnosis section (sections 4 & 5) fully and accurately with the following documentation which must all be in English:

 - Evidence confirming the diagnosis must be attached and forwarded with this application.
 The medical information must include a comprehensive medical history and the results of all relevant examinations, laboratory investigations and imaging studies.
 Copies of the original reports or letters should be included when possible.
 In addition, a short summary that includes the diagnosis, key elements of the clinical exams, medical tests and the treatment plan would be helpful.